showhan/Get-First-Post-in-Wordpress/README.md

-# To Get Wordpress First Post
+# To Grab Wordpress First Post

 It's done on wordpress post loop where you can grab the first post and then can implement that as your requirements.